Los Angeles County

 by jacqueline yau

-The City of Angels is the land of reinvention.
+After all, the City of Angels is the land of reinvention.
 Los Angeles County continues to attract seekers, dreamers, hustlers and wannabe actors/screenwriters/directors.
 Most come from somewhere else and are looking for a better life.
 Persistent optimism and self-expressiveness permeate the air.

 The Nation’s Largest County